XLI-2020/MPIN/README.md

 hello, this is the repository for MPIN project.
+The more friendly README.md will be updated soon!